google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 Today we will talk about artificial neural networks.
 These are computational networks inspired by biological systems.

 ANN is a big umbrella.
 There are "feed-forward" networks.
-There is a concept of "backpropagation".
-And there are specific types of networks such as convolutional neural networks (CNN) and recurrent neural networks (RNN) that we will look at in more detail.
+There is a concept of "backpropagation."
+And there are specific types of networks such as convolutional neural networks (CNN) and recurrent neural networks (RNN) that we will look at in more detail in future units.
 -->

 ---